DOCK-PI3/ESTACION-PRO/USERGUIDE-DEV.md

 For this example we'll go with the game _Ultimate Sonic Mugen_.

 On Windows, go into the game directory, right click on the `Ikemen_GO.exe` file, select _Create Shortcut_ followed by _Create Desktop Shortcut_.
 This will create a file with the .lnk extension.
 Rename the file to `Ultimate Sonic Mugen.lnk` and try to run this file to make sure that the game starts and runs correctly.
-Note that this setup is not portable, if you move your game files somewhere else you will need to manually update your shortcuts as these contain absolute paths.
+Note that this setup is not portable, if you move your game files somewhere else you will need to manually update your shortcut files as these contain absolute paths.

 On Linux and macOS, go into the game directory and rename the `Ikemen_GO_Linux` or `Ikemen_GO_MacOS` binary to the name of the game and add the .mugen extension to the filename, for example `Ultimate Sonic Mugen.mugen`.
 Try to run this file to make sure that the game starts and runs correctly.